ian-hamlin/recipes/src/lo_mein_with_soba_noodles.md

 In a bowl combine the soy sauce, sesame oil, sugar and ginger.
 Mix well and set aside.

 Heat oil in a large skillet over medium heat.
-Add onions, garlic, chile, bell peppers and mushrooms and cook for 4 minutes.
+Add onions, garlic, chilli, bell peppers and mushrooms and cook for 4 minutes.
 Stir occasionally.

 Add the broccoli and other veggies if using and a dash of salt and black pepper and cook for another 3 to 4 minutes or until mushrooms are golden brown.